Which city is cheaper, Whitsundays or Darwin?

-The average daily cost (per person) in Darwin is $105, while the average daily cost in Whitsundays is $125.
+The average daily cost (per person) in Darwin is $97, while the average daily cost in Whitsundays is $115.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Darwin and Whitsundays in more detail.
+What follows is a categorical breakdown of travel costs for Darwin and Whitsundays in more detail.

 Below are a few samples from actual travelers for transportation costs in Darwin:

 Some specific examples of transportation prices in Darwin: